haiyanghee/dwm-haiyang/README.md

 After you install **`libxft-bgra`**, you will also need to add the emoji font to the `static const char *fonts[]` array in dwm's `config.h`.
 For example, if you are using Noto Color Emojies, you should add something like `"Noto Color Emoji:pixelsize=11:antialias=true:autohint=true"` to the array, which is what I have for my dwm config.

-To compile dwm: `sudo make clean install`
+To install dwm: `sudo make clean install`

 To add patches: `patch -p1 < path/to/patch.diff`.
 More information can be found on https://suckless.org/hacking/